What is car dealership finance?

 According to the Australian Bureau of Statistics, in the 12 months leading up to November 2017, an astonishing $8.5 billion was lent to Australian car buyers to finance their vehicles.
 For many, buying a vehicle is one of the biggest purchases of a lifetime and one that should be entered into with careful consideration.

-Yet, far too many Australians overlook the inevitable pitfalls commonly associated with dealership finance – namely, that it’s often structured primarily to help sell the car with little focus on the customer’s long-term financial objectives.
+Yet, far too many Australians overlook the inevitable pitfalls commonly associated with dealership finance when seeking a car loan – namely, that it’s often structured primarily to help sell the car with little focus on the customer’s long-term financial objectives.

 The Lowdown on Balloon Payments